Caramelised Onion Hummus-Style Dip

-This Caramelised Onion Hummus is great to serve as a dip with practically anything – it’s a perfect slimming recipe when following a range of diet plans.
+This Caramelised Onion Hummus-Style Dip is great to serve with practically anything – it's a perfect slimming recipe when following a range of diet plans.

-You’ll notice that we use butter beans in this Caramelised Onion Hummus recipe, but you can use chickpeas if you prefer.
+You’ll notice that we use butter beans in this Caramelised Onion Hummus-Style Dip recipe, but you can use chickpeas if you prefer.

-What diets is this Caramelised Onion Hummus suitable for?
+What diets is this Caramelised Onion Hummus-Style Dip suitable for?

-This Caramelised Onion Hummus recipe is suitable for dairy free, vegetarian and gluten free diets.
+This Caramelised Onion Hummus-Style Dip recipe is suitable for dairy free, vegetarian and gluten free diets.

 It can be made vegan as long as you use a vegan-friendly cooking spray.